microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

 ```
 Usage: genaiscript test [options] [script]

-Runs the tests for a script
+Runs the tests for scripts

 Arguments:
-  script                         Script id
+  script                         Script id.
+If not provided, all scripts are
+                                 tested

 Options:
+  --models [models...]           models to test where mode is the key value
+                                 pair list of m (model), t (temperature), p
+                                 (top-p)
   -o, --out <folder>             output folder
   -rmo, --remove-out             remove output folder if it exists
   --cli <string>                 override path to the cli